-Bound book scanning (also known as in-tact scanning) is exactly as it sounds.
-Books are scanned in the condition in which they arrive on one of our upright overhead book scanners and we use technology specifically made to cater for bound books and magazines, whether delicate, rare or in perfect condition.
+Bound book scanning (also known as in-tact scanning) is exactly as it sounds – the opposite to unbound book scanning.
+Books are scanned in the condition in which they arrive on one of our upright overhead book scanners.
+We use technology specifically made to cater for bound books and magazines, whether delicate, rare or in perfect condition.

-- Books remain in the same condition in which we received them
+- Books remain in the same condition in which they were received

 - Ideal if your book is one-off, rare, valuable or has high sentimental value

 We offer a wide range of book scanning services in order to offer you a choice of formats to convert your books to.
-These include the very latest e-book formats as well as classic formats such as PDF and searchable PDF; and conversion to Microsoft Word so the content can be edited and sent to be republished (if you wish).
+These include the very latest e-book formats, as well as classic formats such as PDF and searchable PDF, and conversion to Microsoft Word.
+This enables the content to be edited and sent to be republished – should it be required.